CGurity/SDA/en/_activities/0202-Data-protection-policies.md

 ### Input data
 * Data mapping developed in the section *Data mapping and classification*
 * Information flow mapping developed in the section *Information flow mapping*
-* [Template 1: Data protection policy](https://sdamanual.org/es/plantillas/p1) open in a team to fill it up during the course of the activity.
+* [Template 1: Data protection policy](https://sdamanual.org/es/plantillas/p1) open in a device to fill it up during the course of the activity.

 ### Associated Concepts